Cyclenerd/google-cloud-server-on-demand/pi/README.md

 ## Software

-Copy the required scripts and programs to turn the Raspberry Pi into the "Shells on Demand Appliance".
+Copy the required scripts and programs to turn the Raspberry Pi into the "Server on Demand Appliance".

 > **Warning**
 > Perform these steps only after you have set up Google Cloud Platform as described in the [gcp](../gcp/) folder.